 The City is improving the playground in Royal Rouge Tot Lot as part of an ongoing program to enhance playgrounds and play spaces across the city so that everyone can experience the joys and benefits of play for years to come.

 The playground and other potential park improvements will be determined through community engagement.
-These may include new seating, accessible pathways, adult fitness equipment, recreational facilities or a shade structure.
+These may include new seating, accessible pathways and adult fitness equipment.

 The timeline is subject to change